ArnoldDP/OStim-Community-Modlist/README.md

  </details>

 <details>
-  <summary>A Brief explanation of the "major" gameplay changes</summary>
+  <summary>A Brief explanation of some of some of the various things this list covers</summary>

  ### Gameplay changes and rebalancing

  * Melee